meganz/s4-specs/README.md

 <tr>
 <td align="left">

-InvalidArgument
+ValidationError

 </td>
 <td align="left">

-Returned if:
+Returned in case:

--   The parameter PolicyArn is missing OR
+1. The parameter PolicyArn is missing from the request or its length is less than 20 or greater than 2048 characters.
--   The ARN value is not valid OR
--   Policy referenced by the given ARN is not found
--   The parameter VersionId is missing
+1. The parameter VersionId is missing or does not match the following regex: `v[1-9][0-9]{0,9}(\\.[A-Za-z0-9-]{1,64})?`
--   The value of VersionId is not v1

 </td>
 <td align="left">